-This elegant and inviting restaurant is often the site of “special occasion” dinners.
+This elegant and inviting restaurant is often the site of “special occasion” dinners – just don’t forget to plan ahead and make a reservation as they are currently required.
 Chef Michael Perrin’s dishes resemble works of art and are crafted with care, and, as often as possible, locally-sourced, with meat from humanely-raised animals.
 The menu changes season-to-season to reflect rotating tastes and the availability of ingredients, but one guest favorite is the full-of-flavor, fall-off-the-bone grilled Berkshire baby back ribs with lemongrass and ginger.

 Where to Stay Hutchinson Shores Resort & Spa